GRG Remuneration Insight 112

 Contributors: Denis Godfrey, Nida Khoury & Peter Godfrey

-This is one of a series of GRG Remuneration Insights dealing with general employee equity plans (GEEPs).
+This is one of a series of GRG Remuneration Insights dealing with general employee equity plans (GEEPs), also commonly referred to as employee share schemes.
 These plans are made available to the majority of full-time employees (and part-time in some cases); and often operate on a salary sacrifice basis with matching by the company.

 GRG undertook extensive research in to market practice in relation to GEEPs and have published the outcomes in GRG Remuneration Insights available on a complementary basis on this website.